 8. Channel-based targeting

-Targeting online audiences means understanding where your customers come from, including organic search, social media, paid ads, and email.
+Channel-based audience targeting strategy, targets online audiences also reveals your customers channels, including organic search, social media, paid ads, and email.
 Google Analytics can help you identify the most valuable segments engaged without too much effort.
 Communication methods also differ.
 Some user segments might prefer interacting with you via social media, email, LinkedIn, or Twitter.
 You have to be more granular with your data with social media targeting.
 Segmenting audiences on social media helps discover opportunities for promotions and content double-dipping while leaving behind networks without much engagement.

 9. Affinity audiences targeting

 Affinity audiences are a type of audience you can reach based on their lifestyle and habits.
 They have focused passion on specific topics.
-Affinity audience targeting allows you to reach more relevant users for particular services or product offerings.
+Utilizing affinity audience targeting strategy permits you to reach more relevant users for particular services or product offerings.
 You can also develop a good identity understanding of your target audience and then use the information to reach them directly.